Basawivugo/onchain-gm/README.md

 Randomize the order of wallet processing:
 - Set `SHUFFLE_WALLETS=true` to enable shuffling
 - Set `SHUFFLE_WALLETS=false` to process wallets in file order

-## Adding a New Chain

-To add support for a new blockchain:

-1. Create a new file in the `chains` directory (e.g., `chains/new_chain.py`)
-2. Implement the chain class with the same interface as other chains
-3. Register the chain in `chains/__init__.py` by adding it to `AVAILABLE_CHAINS`
-4. Add the RPC URL to `.env`

-The new chain will automatically appear in the chain selection menu.

 ## Security Considerations